 LATEST MYANMAR COVID-19 NEWS:

-- From 1st February 2021 – The Myanmar military declared a state of emergency and seized control.
+From 1st February 2021 – The Myanmar military declared a state of emergency and seized control.
 The state of security in the country has since worsened and acts of violence are common.
 Source.
 (Daily Coup Updates can be read on The Irrawaddy.)

 Disclaimer: COVID-19 travel restrictions are changing daily.
 The following information reflects South East Asia Backpacker’s current understanding of the rules.
 We work hard to update this information as often and accurately as possible.
 However, we cannot be held responsible for any errors or omissions.
 We strongly advise you to contact the embassy of the country you are visiting for the latest information.

 Myanmar Travel Restrictions